-Presight appoints QMM as liquidity provider to enhance trading on ADX
+Presight Appoints QMM As Liquidity Provider To Enhance Trading On ADX

-(MENAFN- Hkstrategies) ABU DHABI, UAE, September 26th , 2023 – Presight AI Holding PLC (ADX: PRESIGHT), the region’s leading big data analytics company powered by generative AI, has announced the appointment of Q Market Maker (QMM), as a Liquidity Provider for Presight shares listed on the Abu Dhabi Securities Exchange (ADX).
+ABU DHABI, 26th September, 2023 (WAM) – Presight AI Holding PLC (ADX: PRESIGHT), the region's leading big data analytics company powered by generative AI, has announced the appointment of Q Market Maker (QMM), as a Liquidity Provider for Presight shares listed on the Abu Dhabi Securities Exchange (ADX).

 Pursuant to the liquidity provision agreement entered into between both parties, QMM shall provide liquidity to PRESIGHT shares listed on the ADX from 26th September, 2023, by placing two-way quotes in compliance with the regulations set by the ADX and the UAE Securities and Commodities Authority (SCA).
 The appointment aims to enhance liquidity, ensure an orderly market, and foster investor confidence in Presight AI's publicly traded shares.